AdaptiveConsulting/ReactiveTraderCloud/docs/setup/macos-setup.md

 #### Get DNX

-First you need to install mono by following the instructions [here](http://www.mono-project.com/docs/getting-started/install/mac/)

-TODO: test `mono --version`

 Install .NET Core, following instructions [here](https://www.microsoft.com/net)

-TODO: test `dotnet --info`
+Run `dotnet --info` to test that the install has been successful.

 #### Get External Dependencies

-Then you need to restore the packages used by the application
+Grab the source, then restore the packages used by the application

 ```bash
 $ cd ./src/server